Resident Steward Information

 – Willingness to learn and adapt; ability to live and cooperate harmoniously in community

 – Class 5 Canadian driver’s license or its equivalent in good standing

-How to Apply: If you are interested in serving as a Steward at Birken Forest Monastery, please fill out our Resident Steward Application.
-Please send a follow up email to firstname.lastname@example.org to confirm we have received your application and include your current resume.
+How to Apply: If you are interested in serving as a Steward at Birken Forest Monastery, please email us at email@example.com for more information.
 All candidates should be able to commit to serve for a minimum period of three months.
 Long term stays are subject to a probationary period and require periodic approvals by the Abbot as well as the other members of the resident community.

 If you have not been to Birken before, you will be invited for a two-week trial visit at the beginning of your steward service to assess mutual suitability.
 We also ask that all candidates read through our GUEST GUIDE to get a sense of daily community life here at the monastery, before applying.
 Please don’t hesitate to email us if you have any questions!